 The ability to withstand dynamic forces that a device will be subjected to during its intended use is critical for any part.
-The FWM Materials Testing Laboratory offers several mechanical tests to mimic these forces in order to engineer prototypes, inspect the quality of the product, assess the unknown, and mimic fracture modes for failure investigations.
+The Fort Wayne Metals Materials Testing Laboratory offers several mechanical tests to mimic these forces in order to engineer prototypes, inspect the quality of the product, assess the unknown, and mimic fracture modes for failure investigations.

-Tension Testing offered by FWM Materials Testing Laboratory spans break loads up to 50,000N per ASTM E8.
-We can accommodate variations in gage length, sample fixtures, cross-head speed, and temperature ranges from -100°C to 350°C. We also can perform cyclic tests per ASTM F2516 to report the tension properties of superelastic NiTiNOL.
+Tension Testing offered by Fort Wayne Metals Materials Testing Laboratory spans break loads up to 50,000N per ASTM E8.
+We can accommodate variations in gauge length, sample fixtures, cross-head speed, and temperature ranges from -100°C to 350°C. We also can perform cyclic tests per ASTM F2516 to report the tension properties of superelastic Nitinol.

 We also have a high-stress, low-cycle bend test apparatus.
 This test method was developed to support applications requiring high strength and high ductility; for example in the suture needle market.
 Testing can be performed in accordance to ASTM F1874 to determine the force necessary to bend the part.
 Custom low-cycle ductility testing is also available to meet your specific needs.